 - Collect and save important documents: Save anything that could help you get another job - example: work samples, performance reviews.

 - Update your resume: It's always a good idea to keep your resume fresh and ready to send if the right opportunity comes up.

 - Know your rights: Make sure you know the rules to protect yourself if you're laid off.
-Employment Standars Canada's website Opens a new website in a new window is a good place to start.
+Employment Standards Canada's website is a good place to start.
 Be sure and brush up on your province’s labour rules, too.

 - Maximize your benefits: You’re already paying for benefits right now, so why not get that new pair of glasses or badly-needed back massage?

 - Get a financial security advisor: They know tons of financial tips to help with a layoff.
 For instance, how to transfer money from a company pension plan to one that’s just for you, and how to help you stay on track with your retirement goals (putting money into a registered retirement savings plan (RRSP) for example).